-Tip 4: variable costs
+Tip 4: Variable costs

 In addition to the turnover, the most difficult estimate is to define the variable costs.
 These include marketing expenses and unexpected legal costs.
-Again, you can analyse similar companies and include the same type of costs as they do.
+Again, you can analyze similar companies and include the same type of costs as they do.

 Note: Always include an estimate in your budget for unforeseen expenses.

 Once you've gone through these steps, you'll have a basic forecast.
 Unfortunately, this does not say anything about reality yet and there is little verification to any reality.
 That is why you are ready for the next step.
-Modelling and argumentation.
+Modeling and argumentation.

-Financial forecasts for startups modelling.
+Financial forecasts for startups modeling.

-Worse case scenario for startups:
+Worst-case scenario for startups:

 Try to substantiate with as many market figures as possible why everything is wrong.
 In addition, you predict more costs, much less revenue and your marketing campaign is only 50% effective.
-The outcome is the worst case scenario that can happen to you as a starting entrepreneur.
-This is important to know, because it shows the potential risk of the company.
+The outcome is the worst-case scenario that can happen to you as a starting entrepreneur.
+This is important to know because it shows the potential risk of the company.